dpukhkaiev/BRISE2/README.md

 #### Installing and running basic installation
 To get a working instance of BRISE:
 - `git clone` this repository and
-- `./init.sh up -m docker-compose` in the root folder of copied repository to deploy the BRISE instance using *docker-compose*.
+- `./brise.sh up -m docker-compose` in the root folder of copied repository to deploy the BRISE instance using *docker-compose*.
-Run  `./init.sh help` to see possible options for starting it.
+Run  `./brise.sh help` to see possible options for starting it.

-`NOTE. init.sh is designed for UNIX operating system.
+`NOTE. brise.sh is designed for UNIX operating system.
 Running the script under Windows Subsystem for Linux may require additional actions, for example, using [dos2unix](https://linux.die.net/man/1/dos2unix) tools.`

 The following Docker containers will be created: